Erbie Fabian

-Erico Basilio Apolinario Fabian, locally known as Erbie Fabian, served in the Zamboanga City Council and served as vice mayor, mayor and a representative.
+Erico Basilio Apolinario Fabian (born September 12, 1957), locally known as Erbie Fabian, is a Filipino politician.
+He served in the Zamboanga City Council and served as vice mayor, mayor and a representative.

-Birth and Education
+Early life and education

 Erbie, as he was fondly called, was born on September 12, 1957.
 His father was a well-known painter, Eric Fabian, and his mother, Gloria Apolinario Fabian, was a grade school teacher of the Ateneo de Zamboanga.
 He is the eldest of seven children—three boys and four girls.

 Fabian then took his elementary, high school and college education at the Ateneo de Zamboanga University.
 He then went on to obtain his nursing diploma at the Zamboanga General Hospital School of Nursing in 1978.

 After college, Fabian became a disc jockey, a reporter, a newscaster and television host for more than a decade.
 He then decided to run for public office in 1992.

 Political career

 From 1992 to 2001, Fabian was elected as a city councilor.
 One of his most important contributions as a councilor was his Think Health program.
 He crafted the Magna Carta for Health Workers and initiated the guidelines the present Tourism Code.

 In 2001, Fabian ran and won as city vice-mayor.
 During his term, he was elected as regional president for western Mindanao of the Vice-Mayors’ League of the Philippines, initiating the conduct of the passage of a resolution supporting the ‘Balikatan 02-01’, Joint RP-US Military Exercise (in battling the Abu Sayyaf and other terrorist groups in Western Mindanao) during the quarterly assembly of the National Vice-Mayors’ League of the Philippines.